Visual Basic Software Strategies

 The answer is that a database Application could cost $500, $5000 or $50,000 to create – depending upon the complexities involved.
 What may seem a "simple" change to the Client, can often turn out to require many Database Tables, many Visual Basic Forms – and considerable analysis and coding.

 Which all take time to Analyse and Code

-To give a meaningful estimate of the cost of a project and the time to completion, it is necessary for the system requirements and functional specifications to be fully defined.
+To give a meaningful estimate of the cost of a project and the time to completion, it is necessary for the Application requirements and functional specifications to be fully defined.
 This will also ensure that client expectations are met.